aleun/azure-docs/articles/iot-develop/quickstart-devkit-stm-b-l475e.md

 Keep Termite open to monitor device output in the following steps.

+### Confirm device connection details using screen

+On Linux, you can use the `screen` utility to monitor communication and confirm that your device is set up correctly.

+1. Start `screen`.
+The path to the device may differ on your system.
+Run the following command to list the available devices by id: `ls -l /dev/serial/by-id`

+    ```shell
+    sudo screen /dev/ttyACM0 115200
+    ```

+    > [!TIP]
+    > If you are unable to connect `screen` to your devkit, install the [ST-LINK driver](https://my.st.com/content/ccc/resource/technical/software/driver/files/stsw-link009.zip) and try again.
+See  [Troubleshooting](https://github.com/azure-rtos/getting-started/blob/master/docs/troubleshooting.md) for additional steps.

+1. Press the **Reset** button on the device.
+The button is labeled on the device and located near the Micro USB connector.

+1. Check that `screen` outputs the following checkpoint values to confirm that the device is initialized and connected to Azure IoT.

+    ```output
+    Starting Azure thread

+    Initializing WiFi
+    	Module: ISM43362-M3G-L44-SPI
+	    MAC address: C4:7F:51:8F:67:F6
+    	Firmware revision: C3.5.2.5.STM
+	    Connecting to SSID 'iot'
+    SUCCESS: WiFi connected to iot

+    Initializing DHCP
+	    IP address: 192.168.0.22
+	    Gateway: 192.168.0.1
+    SUCCESS: DHCP initialized

+    Initializing DNS client
+	    DNS address: 75.75.75.75
+    SUCCESS: DNS client initialized

+    Initializing SNTP client
+    	SNTP server 0.pool.ntp.org
+	    SNTP IP address: 108.62.122.57
+	    SNTP time update: May 21, 2021 22:42:8.394 UTC
+    SUCCESS: SNTP initialized

+    Initializing Azure IoT DPS client
+	    DPS endpoint: global.azure-devices-provisioning.net
+	    DPS ID scope: ***
+	    Registration ID: mydevice
+    SUCCESS: Azure IoT DPS client initialized

+    Initializing Azure IoT Hub client
+	    Hub hostname: ***.azure-devices.net
+	    Device id: mydevice
+	    Model id: dtmi:azurertos:devkit:gsg;1
+    Connected to IoT Hub
+    SUCCESS: Azure IoT Hub client initialized
+    ```
+    > [!IMPORTANT]
+    > If the DNS client initialization fails and notifies you that the Wi-Fi firmware is out of date, you'll need to update the Wi-Fi module firmware.
+Download and install the [Inventek ISM 43362 Wi-Fi module firmware update](https://www.st.com/resource/en/utilities/inventek_fw_updater.zip).
+Then press the **Reset** button on the device to recheck your connection, and continue with this quickstart.
+This utility must be run from a PC running Windows 10.

+Keep `screen` running to monitor device output in the following steps.

 ## Verify the device status

 To view the device status in IoT Central portal: